khimo/khimo.github.io/bli-guides/bli-remote-support-specialist.md

 layout: pagetoc
 ---

 In BeoLiving Intelligence, the new role "**Remote Support Specialist**" is introduced.
-The purpose of this specialist is to support remotely all
+The purpose of this specialist is to remotely support all
 _Bang & Olufsen's NetworkLink_ products of an installation.

 ## Invite the specialist

-There are two ways to invite a _Remote Support Specialist_ in _BeoLiving Intelligence_.
-It is possible to invite the user directly from the BeoLiving App and in the _PRO_ mode, it is also possible to invite from the setup web interface with the _admin_ user.
+There are two ways to invite a _Remote Support Specialist_ in _BeoLiving Intelligence_: from the _BeoLiving App_ or from the setup web interface (_PRO_ only).

-After the invitation is accepted, when the remote specialist login into  [Khimo.com/installer](https://www.khimo.com/installer), the respective project will be shown.
+Once the invitation is accepted the remote specialist can access the project by logging into [Khimo.com/installer](https://www.khimo.com/installer).

 ### Invite through BeoLiving App

-Through _BeoLiving App_, the invitation could be done at _Device Settings_ of the current _BeoLiving Intelligence_.
-Go to _Remote support_ entry, as
-the following image shows.
+Through _BeoLiving App_, the invitation can be sent from _Device Settings_ of the current _BeoLiving Intelligence_.
+Go to _Remote support_ entry, as the following image shows.

 <div class="text-center">
   <img src="pictures/bli-remote-support-specialist/send-invitation.png" width="30%" height="auto" class="img-fluid" alt="Remote support specialist"/>
 </div>
 <br>

-Then insert the email of the remote support specialist and press _Invite_.
+Insert the email of the remote support specialist and press _Invite_.

 <div class="text-center">
   <img src="pictures/bli-remote-support-specialist/email-input.png" width="30%" height="auto" class="img-fluid" alt="Remote support specialist insert email"/>
 </div>
 <br>

-After accepting the invitation, the installer will visualize the project at [Khimo.com](https://www.khimo.com/installer), being able to control and get the state of all devices.
+After accepting the invitation, the installer will visualize the project at [Khimo.com](https://www.khimo.com/installer), being able to control and check the state of all devices.

 ### Invite through setup web-interface | _PRO_ only